viliusd/phpnginx/README.md

 "v0.13.3"
 -----------------------------------------------------------------------
 #COMMANDS TO be executed prior deployment

-#This command will give you default VPC ID
+#If you do not have default VPC this command will create and output your default VPC ID
 `aws ec2 create-default-vpc --region eu-west-2`

 Import default VPC id